 If you do not agree with our decision

 If you do not agree with a decision about your application, first discuss the issue with your case worker so the decision can be explained in detail.
 If you still do not agree, you can ask for a review of our decision.
 This is called an internal review.
+To make an Internal Review request, you must write a letter and provide it to your Ontario Works office.
 The person who does the review will not be the same person who made the original decision.
-To make your request, you must write a letter or fill out a Request for Internal Review form.

 Information to complete an application

 You will be asked basic personal and financial information for you and anyone else living with you: